Ohio sales tax guide

 Filing an Ohio sales tax return is a two-step process comprised of submitting the required sales data (filing a return) and remitting the collected tax dollars (if any) to Department of Taxation.
 The filing process forces you to detail your total sales in the state, the amount of sales tax collected, and the location of each sale.

 All vendors, regardless of sales or use tax volume, are now required to file Ohio sales and use tax returns electronically.
+Form UST-1 is available to be submitted online.

 The Ohio Department of Taxation will assign you a filing frequency.
 Typically, this is determined by the size or sales volume of your business.
 State governments generally ask larger businesses to file more frequently.
 See the filing due dates section for more information.